patriciogonzalezvivo/patriciogonzalezvivo.com/2014/skylines/02-process.md

 <iframe class="vine-embed" src="https://vine.co/v/hP3Y9erJMLr/embed/simple" width="285" height="285" frameborder="0"></iframe><script async src="//platform.vine.co/static/scripts/embed.js" charset="utf-8"></script> ![Jen](https://farm4.staticflickr.com/3759/11173530623_bbac079ddb_z_d.jpg" width="285" class="icon")

-## 2.c.Research and experiment about glitch
+## Research and experiment about glitch

 The term glitch usually refers to a technical error that leads to unexpected behavior in a system.
 As a clear example of ["The New Aesthetics"](http://booktwo.org/notebook/sxaesthetic/), glitches speaks about the devices we use and the influence they have over us.
 But glitches become an aesthetic of their own.
 Digital artists like [Kim Asendorf](http://kimasendorf.com/) and [Adam Ferriss](http://adamferriss.tumblr.com/) develop glitches through code, seeking ways to exploit their aesthetic qualities.
 This movement is know as ["Glitch Art"](http://web.archive.org/web/20100818025410/http://www.wired.co.uk/news/archive/2010-08/17/glitch-art-databending) and has many members, celebrities, conventions and festivals (ex: [GLIT.CH](http://rhizome.org/editorial/2010/oct/13/code-eroded-at-glitch/#c63266) ).